fssa-batch3/sec_c_sec_c_meganathan.subramanian__corejava_project_2/README.md

 # Welcome to My project!

-Hi my project name is book store and it is purely E-  commerce website My website is fully for buying and selling the books easily.
+Hello!
+My project name is book-Store and it is purely E- commerce website.My website is fully focus on Buying and Selling the books through my website.

-# DATABASE DESGIN :

 # Project Setup
  Create a new Java project